DevDizzle/SciPaper-Hub/README.md

   redundant Vertex AI calls.
 * Vector metadata stores serialized JSON for structured fields (authors, categories) to support detailed responses in the `/search` API.

+### A/B Testing

+The search service supports A/B testing of different deployed vector search indexes.
+This is controlled by the `B_DEPLOYED_INDEX_ID` environment variable.
+If this variable is set, a small percentage of traffic (determined by the hash of the client's IP address) will be routed to the index specified by `B_DEPLOYED_INDEX_ID`.

+The `user_group` in the `RECO_RESPONSE` structured logs will be set to "A" or "B" to indicate which index was used.
+The `model_version` field will also reflect the version of the index used for the request.

 ## Deploying on GCP